Pherakki/Blender-Tools-for-DSCS/README.md

 # Blender Tools for Digimon Story: Cyber Sleuth
 This repository provides a work-in-progress addon for Blender 2.8 that can (to some degree) import model files from the PC version of Digimon Story: Cyber Sleuth.
 It provides new options in `File > Import` and `File > Export` named "DSCS Model", which should be pointed towards 'name' files in the game data.
 The file format is mostly understood; but some bugs remain and there are some Blender issues yet to be understood.
-There is also experimental support for the PS4 version.
+There is also experimental support for the PS4 version and for Megido72.

 Progress reports are hosted in the [discussions](https://github.com/Pherakki/Blender-Tools-for-DSCS/discussions/1) and documentation is in-progress in the [wiki](https://github.com/Pherakki/Blender-Tools-for-DSCS/wiki).